packages

 st_transform(crs = st_crs(32631))

-# rectangle including Griend, Richel and Ballastplaat
+# that includes Griend, Richel and Ballastplaat

 bbox <- atl_bbox(griend_east, asp = "16:9", buffer = 8000)